 - 6.2.
 All appointments will be made and approved by BOC at least 4 months prior to the start of the tournament.
 Once these appointments are confirmed BOC to advise the HO including contact details and financial arrangements - 6.3.
 The relationship between the Tournament Director and the Referee is key.
 It is highly recommended that as soon as the HO is notified of the Referee, contact is made to discuss items for the prospectus ie. schedule, meeting times etc - 6.4.
-It is not the role of the Referee to operate the Tournament Software program or manage the Match Control area. - 6.5.
+It is not the role of the Referee to operate the Tournament Software program or manage the Match Control area.
+The HO must provide someone to manage Tournament Planner and generate the draft schedule of play for each day to provide to the Referee for their input and approval - 6.5.
 Meals, snacks, hot drinks, and water for the Referees at the tournament shall be provided by the HO. - 6.6.
 Where practical and within budget, BOC will accommodate the appointed Referees at the official accommodation provider.
-BOC will work with the HO regarding bookings etc. Where the HO is providing the accommodation, it must include breakfast or an alternative arrangement to be made (i.e., allowance) - 6.7.
+BOC will work with the HO regarding bookings etc. Where the HO is providing the accommodation, it must include breakfast or an alternative arrangement to be made (i.e. allowance) - 6.7.
 Transport to and from the airport and the competition venue to be provided for the Referees.
 The Referees are required to be on-site at least one hour prior to the start of play each day; they may request an earlier time, which the HO must provide